-In addition to the permanently installed aggregate, OBO Bettermann also runs a second emergency power generator.
+In addition to the permanently installed genset, OBO Bettermann also runs a second emergency power generator.
 This mobile unit, which looks like a mixture of a camper van and a market stall, stands behind one of the large production halls.
 As a rule, the unit is permanently wired to the Next Box.
 If necessary, the emergency power generator can also be used at another location on the site.
-To do this, it simply has to be checked out through the customer portal of Next Kraftwerke in the corresponding online form.
+To do this, it simply has to be checked out through the customer portal of Next Kraftwerke through an online checkout form.
 This way, the control center of the Virtual Power Plant is informed that the plant is not available for the provision of ancillary services.
 "Checking out one of the plants is done quickly and conveniently.
-It is also practical in this context to be informed by a mobile message when a control reserve activation is taking place - even if it wasn't necessarily needed at three o'clock am, if it were up to me." says Georg Schelp, the responsible technician at OBO Bettermann, cheerfully.
+It is also practical in this context to be informed by a mobile message when a control reserve activation is taking place - even if it wasn't necessarily needed at three o'clock in the night, if it were up to me" says Georg Schelp, the responsible technician at OBO Bettermann, cheerfully.

 The start of selling control reserve to the grid via Next Kraftwerke was uncomplicated.
 "The connection of the two backup generators to the Virtual Power Plant went smoothly.
 Our service provider for electrical engineering took care of this.
 So this task was completed quickly.
 Also the coordination with the technical department of Next Kraftwerke to prequalify the aggregates for the control reserve markets was a piece of cake".

-In addition to the additional revenue that OBO Bettermann receives from the provision of balancing energy and the actual activation, the provision of balancing energy has an additional useful effect.
+In addition to the additional revenue that OBO Bettermann receives from the provision of control reserve capacity and the actual activation, the activations of balancing energy have an additional useful effect.
 Schelp explains: "In addition to the balancing energy revenues, the individual activations can also be used without any problems as test runs for our emergency power generators.
 In doing so, we win twice by integrating our generators into the Virtual Power Plant.
-On the one hand financially through the revenues we gain and on the other hand because we save ourselves additional work - that's quite practical."
+On the one hand financially through the revenues we gain and on the other hand because we save ourselves additional work for test runs - that's quite practical."